Municipal Police Service Review

 How do you propose to attract and retain the qualified professionals to staff the law enforcement positions competing with the rest of the country where this challenge is not being met.

-oldgper asked over 1 year ago
+oldgper asked almost 2 years ago

 Please click on the link here to view a comparison on retention.